jekyll/minima/_posts/2023-12-23-raise-consciousness-with-technology.md

 layout: post
 title: "How to use electrical technologies to raise human consciousness"
 ---

-### TL;DR
+🤔💡 + 🤔🛠️ + 🤔📱 = 🧘⬆️

-We want to create the **resources, communities, and example implementations** that will help accelerate humanity's use of electrical technologies to raise their consciousness.
+Humanity deserves the **📚resources, 🤝communities, 🧩🧱building blocks and 🛒products** that will help accelerate its use of 🔌electrical 📱technologies to ⬆️raise its 🧘consciousness.

 "Raising consciousness" could simply be though of as coming to a state where one is able to do and feel however one deeply, truly wants.